Abandoning the American Dream: the story of those who returned to their homeland

 The story of a family from Belarus could have ended differently from the previous ones, if Marina and Yevgeny Filipenko knew English.
 The couple lived in Texas for 8 months, and all the domestic troubles began precisely because of the language barrier.
 Filipenko waited a long time for the social security number, which, after winning the green card, had to be sent by mail.

-“Without him, they wouldn't take us to any normal job,” says Evgeny.
-“We had to go straight to the social service, but we were without language and didn't know who to turn to.”
+“Without him, we weren’t hired for any normal work,” says Evgeniy.
+“We should have immediately gone to the social service to figure it out, but we were speechless and didn’t know who to turn to.”

 The lack of initiative ended sadly: it turned out that no one applied for the social security number and the process was not even started.